-Recommissioning and expanding commissioned contracts and community grants will have a positive impact for individuals, whereby all citizens of Birmingham will be able to access services irrespective of their sex Our needs assessment, which is currently underway will also identify any further gaps relating to support provision for those with different sexual orientation in safe accommodation and wider and this will inform our future commissioning/decommissioning decisions.
+Recommissioning and expanding commissioned contracts and community grants will have a positive impact for individuals, whereby all citizens of Birmingham will be able to access services irrespective of their sexual orientation.
+Our needs assessment, which is currently being finalised will also identify any further gaps relating to support provision for those with different sexual orientation in safe accommodation and wider and this will inform our future commissioning/decommissioning decisions.
+In Year 2 we plan to work with the Birmingham LGBT Centre to commission support for LGBT+ victims.

-The recommended proposal supports the delivery of one or more of our Council's priorities as set out in the Birmingham City Council Plan 2022 as detailed under number 6.
+The recommended proposal supports the delivery of one or more of our council's priorities as set out in the Birmingham City Council Plan 2022 as detailed under number 6.
 Failure to do so will mean that citizens will not be able to live their expected outcomes outlined in the plan.